Import your chart of accounts from MYOB

-Export your chart of accounts from MYOB in Comma Separated Variable (CSV) format.
+Export your chart of accounts from MYOB in Comma Separated Value (CSV) format.
 For example, you might name your file ChartofAccounts31Dec2015.csv.
 If you want to include account balances when you import the chart of accounts into Xero, export your chart from MYOB as at the end of the month before your conversion date.

 When you've exported the chart of accounts, check the CSV file on your computer:

 - Every column on the file must have a column header in the first row.
 Retain the column headers exported from MYOB.